BSantos04/Comparison-of-MSA-Softwares/README.md

 ```

 ## Usage
-Before running the pipeline, don´t forgot to give give yourself permission to use Docker.
+Before running the pipeline, don´t forget to give give yourself permission to use Docker.

 Try this:
 ```